Capitalism, Its Characteristics, with Pros and Cons

 Another component of capitalism is the free operation of the capital markets.
 That means the laws of supply and demand set fair prices for stocks, bonds, derivatives, currency, and commodities.
 Capital markets allow companies to raise funds to expand.
 Companies distribute profits among the owners.
 They include investors, stockholders, and private owners.

 Laissez-faire economic theory says the government should take a "hands-off" approach to capitalism.
 It should intervene only to maintain a level playing field.
 The government's role is to protect the free market.
 It should prevent the unfair advantages obtained by monopolies or oligarchies.
 It ought to prevent manipulation of information, making sure it is distributed equitably.

 Part of protecting the market is keeping order with national defense.
 The government should also maintain infrastructure.
 It taxes capital gains and income to pay for these goals.
 Global governmental bodies adjudicate international trade.

 Capitalism results in the best products for the best prices.
 That's because consumers will pay more for what they want the most.
 Businesses provide what customers want at the highest prices they’ll pay.
 Prices are kept low by competition among businesses.
 They make their products as efficient as possible to maximize profit.

 Most important for economic growth is capitalism's intrinsic reward for innovation.
 This includes innovation in more efficient production methods.
 It also means the innovation of new products.
-As Steve Jobs said in an interview with Inc. magazine, "You can't just ask customers what they want and then try to give that to them.
+As Steve Jobs, co-founder of Apple Computer Inc., said in an interview with Inc. magazine, "You can't just ask customers what they want and then try to give that to them.
 By the time you get it built, they'll want something new."

 Capitalism doesn't provide for those who lack competitive skills.
 This includes the elderly, children, the developmentally disabled, and caretakers.
 To keep society functioning, capitalism requires government policies that value the family unit.